 You can configure the form viewing permissions in the third step of the editor.

 On the left, you will see a list of all the steps you created as tabs.
-The first tab says Draft.
+The first tab says Start.
 This is the initial form that’s displayed when someone creates a new item.
 Below that, you’ll see the sequential list of all the steps in the workflow.

 Steps that occur simultaneously as a part of parallel branches will show like this: